 - Make sure the sober living home can accept you right away.
 If there is a waiting list, you may need to wait weeks or even months before you can move into a sober home.
 The lag time in between could be detrimental to your recovery, especially if you don’t have a sober and supportive home environment in the meantime.

 - Continue working the 12-Step Program.
-Once you choose a sober living home and move in, it’s essential that you continue working the 12 steps on your own.
+Once you choose a sober living home and move in, you must continue working the 12 steps on your own.
 Although sober living homes don’t offer formal addiction treatment, many of them (including Eudaimonia Recovery Homes) offer tiered recovery programs to help keep residents on track.
 These programs require that all residents attend a certain number of 12-Step Program meetings in the community.

 - Remember that structure is your friend.
 If you’re ready to get out and spread your wings after rehab, just remember that a little bit of structure can go a long way in helping you achieve your recovery goals.
 Sober living homes are less structured than residential rehab, but they still require that you maintain accountability regarding your recovery goals and maintain complete abstinence from drugs and alcohol.